Bryce-Soghigian/autoscaler-perf/cas-vs-karpenter/README.md

 ### Karpenter Configuration
 For Time to schedule 1000 pods, we will give karpenter its default nap settings.
 As for Time to 500 nodes, we will have to artificially limit the size of the nodepool to be for small nodes.
 We can use the karpenter perf scripts present in the aks karpenter provider repo

-For the Large node run we will set the batch interval to 30 seconds to have parity with Cluster Autoscaler's ideal configuration
+For the Large node run we will set the batch interval to 30 seconds to have parity with Cluster Autoscaler's ideal configuration.
+Note we will just be running with sta